UCSF-MS-DCC/msbio_origins_etl/README.txt

-ETL OF ORIGINS DATA POINTS FROM MSBASE TO MSBIOSCREEN - July 10, 2017
+ETL OF ORIGINS DATA POINTS FROM MSBASE TO MSBIOSCREEN - July 10, 2017 edited August 2, 2017

 The process of adding Origins patient data followed these steps: